Protein Muffins

 Storage instructions

-To freeze: Place leftovers in a freezer bag and store them in the freezer for up to 6 months.
+To freeze: Place leftover muffins in a freezer bag and store them in the freezer for up to 6 months.
+Thaw overnight in the fridge.

 - Protein donuts